Skilled Worker Visa UK

 Certain mandatory information must be included in your Certificate of Sponsorship, such as:

-• Confirmation whether the Certificate of Sponsorship has been used in a previous application which has either been approved or denied, and has not been withdrawn by the sponsor or cancelled by the Home Office;
+• Confirmation of whether the Certificate of Sponsorship has been used in a previous application that has either been approved or denied and has not been withdrawn by the sponsor or cancelled by the Home Office

 What does ‘Genuine Vacancy Requirement’ Mean?